 The Grievance Commission holds fact-finding hearings on ethical complaints not able to be resolved through the ADB process.
 It is physically and operationally separate from the Attorney Disciplinary Board.
-It accepts complaints only from the ADB ethics counsel and does not:
+It accepts complaints only from the ADB ethics counsel:

-reimburse victims of theft or conversion by Iowa attorneys; or
+it does not reimburse victims of theft or conversion by Iowa attorneys (claims need to be filed with the client security commission);

 Makeup of the Grievance Commission